 Wests were late to arrive at the game with no points on the board until 23 minutes in and a successful conversion to follow.

 Things continued to work against the team when Wests player … was handed a yellow card, leaving them finish the half a man down and score remained at one try for the team.

 After a strong start by Bond in the second half, Wests turned it around taking over possession and ball control that led them to their close win over Bond, despite some hard hits and a successful penalty conversion by Harry Nucifora early in the half.

 A late penalty in the game to Wests got them over the line after Liam Moseley was successful in converting.

 Both teams finished the game with only one penalty each and no major injuries.

-Bond will go in to round two of the Hospital Challenge Cup on one point after the loss, no doubt they will turn up ready to win for round 2 after Coach … reviews the game for improvement against …
+Bond will go in to round two of the Hospital Challenge Cup on one point after the loss determined to win for round 2 after Coach Grant Anderson reviews the game.

 The Bond University Rugby Club wish to thank our valuable 2018 Corporate PartnersAll Sponsors